flatpak/flatpak-docs/docs/using-flatpak.rst

 Applications can be found in any of your remotes using the ``search`` command.
 For example::

- $ flatpak search gimp
+ $ flatpak search firefox

 Search will return any applications matching the search terms.
 Each search result includes the application ID and the remote that the application is in.
-In this example, the search term is ``gimp``.
+In this example, the search term is ``firefox``.

 Install applications
 ````````````````````

 To install an application, run::

- $ flatpak install flathub org.gimp.GIMP
+ $ flatpak install flathub org.mozilla.firefox

 Here, ``flathub`` is the name of the remote the application is to be installed
-from, and ``org.gimp.GIMP`` is the ID of the application.
+from, and ``org.mozilla.firefox`` is the ID of the application.
 You can specify a
 part of an ID, and you will be suggested apps that contain that part of the
 ID, rather than needing to know the full ID.